stephenverderame/cpp_book/src/concurrency/atomic.md

     }
 }
 ```
-Because atomic variables, are, well atomic.
-No locking or synchronization mechanism is needed to access them from multiple threads.
+Because atomic variables, are, well atomic, no locking or synchronization mechanism is needed to access them from multiple threads.
 ```C++
 std::atomic<int> count = 0;
 void processor(){